University of Reading: Master of Architecture MArch

 If you hold a qualification obtained outside the EU, or a non-recognised UK qualification, you will need to pass ARB's own Prescribed Examination at the relevant level if you wish to progress towards becoming registered as an architect in the UK.

 You will normally be invited to interview and asked to present a portfolio.

 |Northern Ireland||9250 GBP for Whole course|

 |Wales||9250 GBP for Whole course|

 |International||19815 GBP for Whole course|

-Not what you are looking for?Browse other courses in Design, Construction, Architecture, Architectural building studies, Architectural history, Architectural practice, Environmental design, Building or Built environment, or search our comprehensive database of postgrad programs.
+Not what you are looking for?Browse other courses in Design, Construction, architecture, Architecture, Architectural building studies, Architectural history, Architectural practice, Environmental design or Building, or search our comprehensive database of postgrad programs.

 Scholarship Opportunity with Postgrad.com